reasonml/reasonml.github.io/docs/record.md

 ## Nominal Typing

 Records use nominal typing, which means that only records that have exactly the same type are compatible with each other.
 Two different record types with the exact same fields cannot be used in place of one another.
-This behavior is similar to classes in C++, Java, and Swift.

 This comes up most often when trying to spread one record that has a subset of fields into another record: